mnr/writing-wip/Do-Ye0n_lives_on.md

 "No. I bet on the probability your case will be dismissed.
 The stats department at Fairwell is confident you're a favorable risk.
 I'm just following their bet."

 "So romantic."
 He flops back on the bed, covering his head with the sheet.
-"Are we sleeping here tonight or at your place?"
+"Are we sleeping here tonight or at my place?"

 "We've had this conversation for five months now," Aishwarya says.
 She climbs across the bed and touches his arm.
 "Maybe we should think about a longer-term solution?"